JGiles03/Project-Delta/planning/ideas.md

 As a parent, I want to be able to contribute by sharing my own experience of a particular place, so that other parents can see how my experience really was.

-As a parent, I wnat to be able to filter by my child age range, so that i can find places that are suitable for them
+As a parent, I want to be able to filter by my child age range, so that i can find places that are suitable for them

 As a parent, I want to connect with other local parents through the platform, so that I can build a support network and arrange shared activities.